 Our largest farm project, Cropsey Community Farm, provides USDA Certified Organic produce to over 200 CSA Members in addition to farmers' markets and local restaurants.
 The farm is on the forefront of sustainable agricultural practice, having recently constructed a geothermal climate battery greenhouse.
 Our efforts are recognized by an award from Rockland Business Association for water conservation.

 We believe that healthy food should be accessible to all.
 Cropsey Community Farm is able to donate 1,000s of pounds of produce to local food pantries each year.
 With the help of the generous contributions of our CSA members, we are able to offer subsidized CSA shares to low-income families and local charities.

 RFA’s Cropsey Community Farm also serves as an outdoor classroom.
 Our Community Workshops and Special Events offer students of all ages a variety of opportunities to learn about various aspects of farming, homesteading & sustainability.

 We host scores of local schools, scout groups, and families, helping many to get their hands in the soil for the first time.

-For two amazing weeks of summer, Junior Farmers Summer Camp provides children with the chance to tend the garden, explore nature, cook their harvests, and to breathe in the peaceful farm landscape.
+For four amazing weeks each summer, the Junior Farmers’ Summer Program provides children with the chance to tend the garden, explore nature, cook their harvests, and to breathe in the peaceful farm landscape.
 Other camps and partnership programs hold summer sessions as well.